livialima/livialima-net/docs/index.md

 [![Photo of Livia Lima](LL.jpg "Click to see my LinkedIn profile")](https://www.linkedin.com/in/livialima/)

-My name is Livia Nóbrega Lima, I am originally from Brazil and a huge nerd.
-I love technology and getting my hands into the CLI to try something new.
-Let me learn and I will never be bored.

-My main expertise is network support and administration.
-I've been working with this in various forms for over 10 years.
-I executed projects, troubleshooted issues, trained staff and was in charge of governance.
-I also worked with storage solutions and application support.

-In my spare time, I've been publishing technical tutorials on my [YouTube](https://www.youtube.com/@livia2lima) channel, and being responsible for the [Linux Upskill Challenge](https://linuxupskillchallenge.org).
+Hi! 🖐🏻 I'm Livia Lima, a tech enthusiast with expertise in Linux and open-source technologies.
+Through platforms like LinkedIn, GitHub, and YouTube, I actively share knowledge and resources in the tech community.
+My involvement in projects like the [Linux Upskill Challenge](https://linuxupskillchallenge.org) showcases my dedication to community learning and development.
+I've been publishing technical tutorials on my [YouTube](https://www.youtube.com/@livia2lima) channel and I'm committed to promoting open-source culture and empowering others in the field.

+I usually combine that excitement with 15 years of experience supporting IT infrastructure (network, storage, and application servers), delivering great customer service.

 Outside of technology, I enjoy [music](https://open.spotify.com/user/12163736583 "the music I listen to"), [craft beer](https://untappd.com/user/livialima "the beers I drink"), [comic books](https://www.goodreads.com/user/show/113604841-livia-lima "the books I read") and rugby.
-I've done [crossfit](https://games.crossfit.com/athlete/1689757 "Shame on me, I haven't been in a box in years!") in the past but today I keep my stress levels down by doing some light exercise and drinking tea.
+I've done [crossfit](https://games.crossfit.com/athlete/1689757 "Shame on me, I haven't been in a box in years!") in the past but today I keep my stress levels down by doing some light hiking and drinking tea.

+Currently looking for a new and challenging position as a Technical Support Specialist where I can apply all that experience to drive positive change.

 # Awesome stuff I did

 I'm a member of the [Linux Professional Institute](https://people.lpi.org/m/LPI000190681), LPIC-1, LFCA and specialized in other infrastructure technologies like Storage and Network.
 I've got a few shiny badges on [Credly](https://www.credly.com/users/livia-lima/badges?sort=-state_updated_at&page=1) to prove it.

-Here's a short list of things I've done while working (or off-hours) that I'm proud of:
+Here's a short list of things I've done that I'm proud of:

-**Created the Linux Upskill Challenge video-series** as a support material for the [month-long course](https://linuxupskillchallenge.org).
-As a result, I also became the [official mantainer](https://github.com/livialima/linuxupskillchallenge) for the project.
+**I'm the Project Lead for the [Linux Upskill Challenge](https://linuxupskillchallenge.org)**, a volunteer project that helps those who want to learn more about how to operate a Linux server.
+Since 2020, I've helped about **30,000 students** from all over the world in their Linux journey.

+In addition to the written material, I produced and published a complimentary video series on YouTube, achieving a total view count of 50,000+ and receiving positive feedback from 95% of viewers.
+We just hit **1k subscribers**!

+My aim was to simplify the most basic concepts of Linux for system administration.

 **Created a static website on AWS from scratch** (yes, this one you are seeing right now) as a personal project.
 A lot has changed since then, I'm no longer on AWS but I can get myself around with static content hosting now.

-**Saved 50k USD to client (a major US bank)** by applying proper governance to their inventory of network circuits and telephone lines.
+**I generated $50k in cost savings** for a major US bank client by implementing efficient governance measures for their network circuit and telephone line inventory, optimizing utilization and reducing unnecessary expenses.

-**Increased to 35% the rate of Cisco certified analysts** in the technical staff of a network operations centre.
-Entry level candidates that get in today are still trained in the framework I developed.

-**Transitioned the scope of Voice support** to integrate to my former Network team.
-I worked closely with stakeholders to deploy the process and structured training.
-I was able to complete the transition in under 1 year, with 200+ technical articles in place and 8+ network analysts fully trained.
+**I increased Cisco certified analysts by 35%** through structured training and coaching.
+Implemented classroom courses and skill assessments, enhancing technical knowledge to meet delivery demands.
+Supervised global learning plans, validating technical scope, and aiding in recruitment for Network Support Specialists, ensuring effective training and support readiness.

+**I successfully transitioned Voice support** to integrate to my former Network team, increasing efficiency by 20% through structured training and process deployment.
+This streamlined operations, ensuring seamless integration within the network infrastructure and reducing resolution time by 15%.

 # Awesome stuff I post